 Our editorial team is kindly supported by a handful of UK-based scientists, each specialising in various areas of climate science.
 As contributing editors, they help to keep us up-to-date with the latest scientific developments, as well as advising us, when required, on matters of scientific accuracy.
 Our contributing editors are not paid by Carbon Brief and do not endorse our content.

-Mark is reader in polar oceanography at the Open University’s department of environment, earth and ecosystems.
+Mark Brandon (@icey_mark).
+Mark is professor of polar oceanography at the Open University’s department of environment, earth and ecosystems.
 His research interests are Antarctic polar oceanography and he specialises in the use of robotic and remote sensing technologies.
 In 2012, he won the Times Higher Education Award for “Most Innovative Teacher of the Year”.
 He was the principal academic advisor on BBC’s Frozen Planet series.

-Tim is a professor of climate science at the Climatic Research Unit, within the School of Environmental Sciences at the University of East Anglia, where he has worked since 1990.
+Tim Osborn (@TimOsbornClim).
+Tim is the director of the Climatic Research Unit and a professor of climate science within the School of Environmental Sciences at the University of East Anglia, where he has worked since 1990.
 His research focuses on identifying variations in climate – observed, modelled and recorded in climate proxies – and understanding their causes, both natural and anthropogenic climate processes.
 He was a lead author on IPCC AR5, contributing to the chapters concerned with palaeoclimatic information and with the detection and attribution of climate change.

 We are grateful for the support of the European Climate Foundation, which provides our funding.
-In the spirit of transparency, we voluntarily declare that this funding totalled £330,778 for the financial year 2014/15.
+In the spirit of transparency, we voluntarily declare that this funding totalled £853,442 for the financial year of 2021.